Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Order picking forklift (elevated operator platform)Covered

-Counterbalance forklift (standard sit-down)Separate Licence
+Counterbalance forklift (standard sit-down)Separate Licence (LF)

-Telehandler / rough terrainSeparate Licence
+Telehandler / rough terrainSeparate Ticket

 An LO licence does not automatically cover counterbalance forklifts.